 Generally all that's needed for do-it-yourself installation is the ability to understand "green side up" and a willingness to get dirty and a little sweaty.
 You'll be well satisfied with the results and savings.

 A beautiful lawn starts by getting the ground leveled and prepared, so that your cut-to-order sod can be installed immediately upon delivery.
 So have your area smooth and clear of rocks, sticks and large clumps of dirt.
 Remember, the sod will conform to the surface, just like laying carpet.
 If there is a big bump or hole, you are going to see it and feel it.
+Your sod has been freshly cut for your order and it is best to install it the day it is delivered.
 It's important not to leave your sod rolled up, lying in the hot sun for a long period of time.
 If you are laying a large quantity of sod, have several friends there and ready to help.

 Start your first roll along a straight edge.
 Butt ends and edges against eachother without overlapping or leaving gaps.
 Be sure to stagger the ends just like laying bricks.
 Keep a sharp knife handy to trim around beds and other irregular shapes.
 Avoid walking on the sod while you are installing.
 Begin watering immediately.
 If you are installing sod over a large area, start watering the sod in sections as possible.